Gameye/gameye-sdk-dotnet/README.md

 ## Example!
-Watch bots kill eachother and get acquainted with our sdk and real-time statistics.
+Watch bots kill each other and get acquainted with our sdk and real-time statistics.

 First, get an API key!
 Then checkout this repo on your computer.